resources / blog /

 • Warranty companies → Automatically “freeze” coverage at the time a claim is submitted.
 Even if the review takes weeks, the customer is protected if they filed before expiration.

-• Review what’s covered vs. not covered.
+• Review what’s covered vs. not covered to avoid any confusion.

 • Submit only through official channels.